Math

 Venn diagram cats dogs fish math

-Activity 2: Clear the Board
+Activity 2: Clear the board

-Key Objective: Students will build number and operation sense by thinking flexibly and considering many possibilities throughout the game to find the solutions to the computation challenge.
+Key objective: Students will build number and operation sense by thinking flexibly and considering many possibilities throughout the game to find the solutions to the computation challenge.

 • Write the numbers 1 through 12 on a board, either physical or digital.

 • Roll 3 number cubes until you have 3 different numbers (for example 1, 3, and 5).
 Cross those three numbers off the board.
-They're already "cleared."
+They’re “cleared.”

 • Can students clear the remaining 9 numbers only using the results of the rolls?
 For example, they could clear “9” by showing that 9 = 5 + 3 + 1.
 They could clear “2” by showing that 2 = (5 + 1) ÷ 3.

-Activity 3: Number Strings
+Activity 3: Number strings

-Key Objective: Students will apply previous understanding of multiplication to multiply a fraction by a whole number.
+Key objective: Students will apply previous understanding of multiplication to multiply a fraction by a whole number.

 This is a useful activity for discussing mathematical properties.
-Model for students how they can use vocabulary like the Commutative Property, Associative Property, and Identity Property to explain their reasoning.
+Model for students how they can use vocabulary like the commutative property, associative property, and identity property to explain their reasoning.
 Ask students how they make these mental calculations, and have them design a similar string of factors.

 This activity also facilitates rich mathematical discourse—a key element in developing conceptual understanding, and in turn building fact fluency.
 Ask what would happen when you change the factor of 7 to 14 or 70?
 What if you change the denominator to 14 or 70?
-Use this mathematical expression as a way to instill one of the Habits of Mathematical Thinkers: reasoning abstractly.
+Use this mathematical expression as a way to instill one of the habits of mathematical thinkers: reasoning abstractly.

-Activity 4: Which Does Not Belong?
+Activity 4: Which does not belong?

-Key Objective: Students will analyze a set of fractions and mixed numbers to identify which number does not belong in the given set and explain why.
+Key objective: Students will analyze a set of fractions and mixed numbers to identify which number does not belong in the given set and explain why.

 Similar to Activity 3, this activity (also taken from Math 180) is a way to get all students to find an entry point and then think and talk about mathematics.
 Use this to not only facilitate discourse in the math classroom but also formatively assess your students.

 Students are tasked with identifying which number, out of a set of five, does not belong.
-Although 5/4 is the natural answer (it's the only number not equal to 2.5), encourage students who find other answers, such as "2 1/2 because it's the only number with no digit above a 2 in it" to explain and justify their thinking as well.
+Although \(\frac{5}{4}\) is the most “obvious” answer (it’s the only number not equal to 2.5), encourage students who find other answers, such as “\(2 \frac{1}{2}\) because it's the only number with no digit above a 2 in it” to explain and justify their thinking as well.

 Activity 5: Wipeout

-Key Objective: Students will be able to add and subtract fractions with unlike denominators by finding fractional equivalences to solve.
+Key objective: Students will be able to add and subtract fractions with unlike denominators by finding fractional equivalences to solve.

-This game, which is adapted from Lessons for Introducing Fractions: Grades 4–5 by Marilyn Burns, makes fifth grade math games visual and lets students see fractions using pattern blocks.
+This game, which is adapted from Lessons for Introducing Fractions: Grades 4–5 by Marilyn Burns, makes fifth-grade math games visual and lets students see fractions using pattern blocks.
 They build out models, and in turn build their understanding of fraction equivalence conceptually before moving to a more abstract understanding.

 This game is a powerful way to introduce fraction equivalence at the start of a unit, or it can be used flexibly in a small group or intervention setting as a math workshop rotation.
+If playing this game online, you can use virtual pattern blocks or create fraction cards and paper pattern block pieces that students can assemble outside of school.

-Activity 6: Coordinates Secrecy
+Activity 6: Coordinates secrecy

-Key Objective: Students will understand key vocabulary related to coordinate graphing (coordinates, axes, x, and y), and be able to graph points on a coordinate plane.
+Key objective: Students will understand key vocabulary related to coordinate graphing (coordinates, axes, x, and y), and be able to graph points on a coordinate plane.

 Have your students ever played the game Battleship?
-Well, here's the math version!
-This game could easily be played either face-to-face or remotely and introduces plotting points on a coordinate graph.
+Well, here’s the math version!
+This game could be played either face-to-face or remotely and introduces plotting points on a coordinate graph.
 For students ready for a more advanced version, extend to all four quadrants.

 The teacher instruction in this free downloadable, published in Math Games for Geometry and Measurement by Jamee Petersen, includes ample support around ways to differentiate math instruction, the why behind the game, and ways to discuss strategy.
-Use this game to not only practice coordinate graphing and geometry, but consciously build vocabulary around the concepts.
+Use this game to not only practice coordinate graphing and geometry, but also build vocabulary around the concepts.

 These fun math activities for 5th grade are just the tip of the iceberg!
-We realize it's a never-ending goal of getting all of your students to love and engage with math with an endless number of ways to seek entry points and differentiate instruction.
+It’s a never-ending goal to get all of your students to look forward to and engage with math.
+Try some of our other posts where we offer 5th grade math games, puzzles, and activities to get your students’ brains churning!

 Related Reading

-Shaped Editor
+Former Shaped Editor